 I truly had it in my mind that as soon as Lily was born the milk would come in within a few hours and the colostrum was what she would eat before that.
 Anyone who has done any efficient research would know that it could sometimes take many days for your milk to come in fully.

 Well, because I was struggling with getting Lily to latch, she wasn’t getting enough colostrum.
 So the mean lactation consultant scared the poop out of me saying Lily was losing too much weight.
 She said we would have to supplement with formula!

-Long story short…after bursting into tears at the thought of having to use formula, when I was hell bent on breastfeeding, I finally decided to supplement with formula.
+Long story short…after bursting into tears at the thought of having to use formula, when I was hell-bent on breastfeeding, I finally decided to supplement with formula.
 I really wanted to make sure Lily was getting the nutrition she needed.
 By the way, I did this by using a syringe to feed the formula into the nipple shield, so Lily would still be eating off of my breast.
-It was a complicated process and a two person job.
-In the end, I am glad I did it because Lily’s health is way more important than my need to master breastfeeding right away.
+It was a complicated process and a two-person job.
+In the end, I am glad I did it because Lily’s health is way more important than my need to master breastfeeding right off the bat.